LarryHsiao/Blog/_posts/2018-03-12-writing-blog.md

 categories: Thought
 ---

-Writing makes I think more.
-To share thoughts to others with blog, unlike talking,writing makes me care about each word`s meaning that explands my thoughts.And always makes me think more angle of view about the article which I am writing.
+Writing makes me think more.
+To share thoughts to others with blog, unlike talking,writing makes me care about each word`s meaning that explands my thoughts.

+And always makes me think more angle of view about the article which I am writing.
 Althought it may nobody read this blog, I still learn something from writing.

 I start my journery of writing.